 With a few months, a simple project evolved into LearningCurve as it is now, with a free one-on-one tutoring service and a variety of AP note guides.

 Our goal now is to amplify the original intention we started out with: providing free help that can equalize the playing field between all students so that access to valuable tutoring is not a luxury of the priviliged.

 We believe that socioeconomic status should not have to do with success, and so we made LearningCurve to provide help with virtually any subject to students of all backgrounds, free of charge.

-After scooping ice cream from an electric ice cream maker that was powered by her sister’s hydrogen fuel cell in 4 th grade, Jaclyn became a true environmentalist.
+After scooping ice cream from an electric ice cream maker that was powered by her sister’s hydrogen fuel cell in 4th grade, Jaclyn became a true environmentalist.
 Merit's College Advisors coached her as she researched alcohol fuel, hydrogen fuel cells, and solar energy.

-Under Merit’s guidance, Jaclyn worked closely with hydrogen organizations, car manufacturers, and politicians to find the most sustainable energy carrier for the new millennium.
+Under Merit’s guidance, Jaclyn worked closely with hydrogen organizations, car manufacturers, and politicians to find the most sustainable energy carrier for the future.
 She discussed the possibility of converting combustion engine vehicles from using petroleum to gaseous hydrogen, and worked with several engineers to determine its marketability and safety.
 Jaclyn won 4 of the 5 scholarships she applied for including the $20,000 Toyota Community Scholars Award.
-When Claremont McKenna College offered Jaclyn a huge scholarship, she matriculated to the college where every student is a “Leader in the making.”
+When Claremont McKenna College offered Jaclyn a huge scholarship, she matriculated to the college where every student is a “Leader in the Making.”

 "NerdGirlHomes is a project inspired from one of my childhood goals.
 My parents have always encouraged me to dream big, and one idea that really stuck with me is that I want to learn to build a house from the ground up.